CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 If you think more modules are commonly used and should be pre-installed, do not hesitate to contact us at <mailto:support@clever-cloud.com>

+### Environment variables

+Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.

+To access your variable in your application, nothing simpler!
+Just get it from your environment, like you would with `PATH`:
+`process.env["MY_VARIABLE"]`.

 ### Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.